 \subsection{Prompt Template}

-Our prompt details show in \ref{fig:prompt}.
+We present our prompt details.
 For the Object Referring stage, we use the prompt shown in the upper image to enable the MLLM to locate the most critical objects based on the video and question content.
 We utilize the concept of action groups , allowing the MLLM to identify relevant objects—and even their components—in a fine-grained manner.

 The code below defines a key part of our final configuration template.
 Based on enhanced inputs such as Action focus or motion blur, we route the input into the MLLM using a routing mechanism.
 In this template, \texttt{{description\_for\_video\_type}} refers to descriptions tailored for different video types.